Gurinder Chadha: Career

 Chadha has received several Honorary Doctorates from British universities and was awarded an O.B.E. in the 2006 Queen's Birthday Honours List on 17 June 2006 for her services to the British film industry.

 Although the BBC had confirmed that Chadha was to direct the forthcoming feature film adaptation of the television series Dallas, she left the project in 2007.

 In 2011, Chadha was announced to be collaborating with composer A. R. Rahman and lyricist Stephen Schwartz on DreamWorks Animation's first musical set in India.
 She has announced an animated musical entitled Monkeys of Bollywood, based on the Indian epic Ramayana.
 Reportedly, the Bollywood-style animated musical is set in Mumbai and revolves around two monkeys who try to stop an ancient demon from conquering the world.
-It is produced by DreamWorks Animation.

 Her film Viceroy's House, an epic drama on Indian Independence and Partition based on the books Freedom at Midnight by Larry Collins and Dominique Lapierre and The Shadow of the Great Game: The Untold Story of India's Partition by Narendra Singh Sunila, was released in 2017.

 She was a guest on BBC Radio 4's Desert Island Discs in 2015.

 Chadha created, co-wrote and directed the Indian historical series Beecham House which aired on ITV in 2019.

 Chadha was announced to direct an animated musical film adaptation of the graphic novel Pashmina for Netflix later in 2019.
 However, the film was cancelled in 2022.